Last Updated on February 16, 2026 by George Pavlopoulos

 Livadi

 This is a family beach, where you will find lots of tamarisks and a taverna for lunch and provisions.
-It’s just one kilometer away from the Chora, and it’s easy to reach.
-If you are a family visiting Schinoussa, then Livadi will be an excellent option for the kids.
-However, it’s not the most scenic beach in Schinoussa, and if you want to see the real beauty of the island, you should visit the ones I mentioned above.
+It’s just one kilometer from the Chora and easy to reach.
+If you are visiting Schinoussa with your family, Livadi will be an excellent option for the kids.
+However, it’s not the most scenic beach on Schinoussa, and if you want to see the island’s real beauty, you should visit the ones I mentioned above.

 Schinoussa beach essentials